-You have little inherent defense except a decent wound count, so mobility and surprise is your defense.
-Use encirclement and ambush to spread your enemy wide and don’t let them concentrate any force.
+You have little inherent defence except a decent wound count, so mobility and surprise is your defence.
+Use encirclement and ambush to spread your enemy across the board and don’t let them concentrate any force.
 Summon Ungor in or use Centigor as chaff screens if you need too.
 Even a Ghorgon can be throwaway in this list, if you throw him forward your opponent will have to deal with him.

-You don’t have the numbers to just sit and hold objectives, so take them and move on (unless your opponent has deep summoning abilities) on a lot of Battleplans on diagonals summoned units can control objectives without needing to move.
+You don’t have the numbers to just sit and hold objectives, so take them and move on (unless your opponent has deep summoning abilities) on a lot of Battleplans summoned units can control objectives without needing to move.
 The others you will need to move or charge on to them, only do this with Ungor if the enemy unit is in combat with something else.

-You start turn one with two Command Points, don’t be afraid to use these for charges with your bullgor but also don’t waste them on charges that aren’t important.
+You start turn one with three Command Points, don’t be afraid to use these for charges with your Bullgor but also don’t waste them on charges that aren’t important.
 Save them for encircling.

 Lure the enemy in to your Herdstone range if possible, when you’re dishing your -3 rend with most of your units there isn’t many combats you can’t win.

 Anything that ignores rend: Nighthaunt are troublesome, we have a low amount of high potential attacks so you have to really be careful against them.

 Horde and summon armies: Anything that can keep churning out cheap units of chaff can be a struggle, however WARHERD do regain D3 wounds for units they destroy so not always too bad.

-Shooting (sometimes): Large amounts of shooting will really take a toll on the army due to low saves, luckily most of your army will be in ambush or in combat so just be aware.
+Shooting (sometimes): Large amounts of shooting will really take a toll on the army due to low saves, luckily most of your army will be in ambush or in combat so just be aware that these will need prioritising.

-Battleplans with more than four Objectives: Until you summon in Ungor, you don’t have the models to cover everything.
+Battleplans with more than four Objectives: Until you summon in Ungor, you don’t have the models or unit count to cover everything.
 So prioritisation of targets is key.

 Mobility: This army is highly mobile and can fight where it wants to, Battleplans with late game objective bonuses or moving objectives should be relatively easy to react to.